 Lp(a) is not a niche marker or an emerging theory.
 The evidence supporting its role in cardiovascular disease is decades old, robust, and causal.
 Guidelines from both the European and American cardiology communities have recommended its measurement.
 A wave of powerful new therapies targeting it specifically are in late-stage trials.

 And yet the majority of people who carry an elevated Lp(a) — roughly one in five of the global population — have never been told.
 Their doctors have never ordered the test.
 It is not on the standard panel.
 It is not in the workflow.
+It falls into one of the cleanest examples in medicine of a known, measurable, clinically meaningful risk factor that the structure of routine care continues to miss.

 Breeoot